swkc95/Python-Selenium-BDD-Demo/README.md

    ```

 4. Ensure that your Chrome browser is installed and up to date.
+5. (optional) Install and launch Docker for Selenium Grid support.

 ## Usage
 ### Running tests on a local machine
 Run `behavex --parallel-processes 2 --parallel-scheme scenario` to launch the full test suite.
 It will run tests in 2 parallel processes, in headless mode.
 An HTML report with detailed test metrics will be stored as `output/report.html` in the project directory.

+### Running tests in Selenium Grid
+Run `docker-compose -f docker-compose.yml up` in the project directory on your local machine to start the Selenium Grid hub and a single Chrome node with 2 slots for concurrent tests.
+Add `-D runner_mode="grid"` as an additional argument when starting the test suite to switch to the Selenium Grid execution.

 #### Using tags
 `-t <tag names>` - Adding `-t @customer` or `-t @admin` will only launch test scenarios specific to customer or admin.
 See Behave documentation for further tag usage.